TheBenovka/SpaceShooter/README.md

 # SpaceShooter
 A simple Android Studio Space Shooter.
-Developed in 3~4 weekes with another person for a assignement.
+Developed in 3~4 weekes with another person for an assignement.
+The Main Language of the Code is german.

 Min SDK 30
 Gradle 8.0.2 - used because it was a condition of the assignement